 Various studies have found the benefit of heat to aid with a number of health conditions such as arthritis.

 Electric blankets have long divided opinion here at HQ, half love them and own one, while the other half can’t shake off the granny association.
-At this price, can the non-conformers be converted?
+At this price, will non-conformers be converted?
 We think it’s a strong probability.

 Will this be the electric blanket to win you over?